 I am a fierce advocate for more local control of education.
 The education of our children is far too important and far too expensive (it costs roughly $100,000 to put a child through school-kindergarten through grade 12) to hand off to bureaucrats in Washington, DC.
 Federal involvement has not led to better test scores from students, but it has certainly led to headaches for parents and teachers.

 Our communities and our families know best what our kids need, and I will protect our right to make these important and formative decisions.
-Congress must repeal ineffective education policy that consolidates decision-making in Washington,DC, and must return authority to the states and power to the the parents to choose the education system-be it public school, a home school, or other option-that is right for their child.
+Congress must repeal ineffective education policy that consolidates decision-making in Washington,DC, and must return authority to the states and power to the the parents to choose the education system-be it public

 As your representative in Congress, I will take seriously my duty to protect our Constitutional directives.
 I have been licensed to carry a gun since I was 22.
 I go to the firing range and shoot on the family farm.
 Folks like me--or Georgia's hunters or those who just wish to protect their home--do not need more gun laws on top of the dozens in place now.
 The law-abiding citizens follow these laws and the criminals do not.